WHO WE ARE

 “When you have truly experienced life and it’s offerings, and you eventually manage to put together the things you are passionate about and begin to pursue them, you realize how easy it is to make a difference”

 Chioma is a Project Management Professional who has served in different capacities and projects across 5 countries and different industries.
-She has over 8 years experience in Project Management, Strategy and Planning, Contract Management and Business Process Management.
+She has over a decades’ experience in Project Management, Strategy and Planning, and Business Process Management.
+She ventured into Fashion in 2016 to relieve her love for African fashion, launched her fashion brand, Redbutton in 2017 which has now grown into a full circle sustainable fashion brand with innovative and future forward fashion products.